Skip to content

 Computed values (getters)

 Define computed values as JavaScript getters in the definition object.
-Dependencies are tracked automatically and the result is memoized.
+They are evaluated on each render.

 js